SafeTwice/Utilities.DotNet/Lib/Converters/README.md

 The classes `BigEndianBitConverter` and `LittleEndianBitConverter` are subclasses of `BitConverter`, which provides instance methods with the same signature than the static methods listed above.

-In cases where the conversion type must be decided at runtime, a `BitConverter` object can be passed around initialized with the needed type of converter.
+In cases where the conversion type must be decided at runtime, a `BitConverter` object can be passed around, initialized with the needed type of converter.

 For convenience, both `BigEndianBitConverter` and `LittleEndianBitConverter` have an `Instance` static field initialized with its corresponding type of object.